-Hoops Rumors currently features a team of eight writers to bring you the latest NBA news, rumors, and analysis.
+Hoops Rumors currently features a team of six writers to bring you the latest NBA news, rumors, and analysis.
 Let’s meet the team:

 Alex Lee is a part-time contributor to Hoops Rumors.
-He works part-time for the Philadelphia Daily News, primarily covering college sports and occasionally delving into the high school or professional ranks.
-He is also the beat writer for the NLL’s Philadelphia Wings indoor lacrosse team and a former intern at the Philadelphia Inquirer.
-Alex graduated from Gettysburg College as a business major in 2006 and is currently finishing up a Masters of Journalism at Temple University.
+He is the Maryland Terrapins beat writer for Rivals.com and regularly contributes to a handful of publications around the country, including The Baltimore Sun, USA Today and the 13 websites operated by Advance Digital.
+Now living in Baltimore, Alex previously worked in Philadelphia for the Daily News and The Inquirer and covered the Wings for NLL.com.
+Alex graduated from Gettysburg College as a business major and obtained a Master of Journalism degree from Temple University.
 His claim to fame is being mentioned in two LeBron James biographies – one by accident, one on purpose, but neither because he himself was ever all that good at basketball (Google it).
 His highlights as a fan include going to a party at Shaq’s house on Miami’s Star Island and gallivanting around Atlantic City as an excited high schooler after the 76ers beat the Lakers in Game 1 of the 2001 NBA Finals.
 Follow him on Twitter: @leeal02.

 Zach Links is a staff writer for Hoops Rumors.
 In addition to serving as a staff writer for MLB Trade Rumors, he is also a play-by-play announcer and freelance sports writer.
 Zach has spent years covering the NBA in various capacities, most recently as a part of the production team for Nets broadcasts on the YES Network.
 At WRSU-FM he called some of the biggest games in Rutgers sports, including the Scarlet Knights’ 2006 victory over Louisville, a college football classic.
 He has also worked in the newsrooms of CSTV, WNBC-NY, ESPN Radio, and WFAN.
 Learn more about Zach here and follow him on Twitter: @ZachLinks.